Ballotblock/webapp/README.md

 Web App / Client for Ballotblock

+<h3> 2/28/2018-Note: code is kinda messy, will need some refactoring to better design and logic flow </h3>

 This application uses the create-react-app package to generate a skeleton application that can then be conifgured.
 For more information on it, https://reactjs.org/ is a website that contains some details.